InfernalWAVE/GD_Spectrogram/README.md

 Both demos identify the first 4 formants in the analyzed audio.
 The formants are drawn in green on the spectrogram image.
 The realtime demo uses a faster/less-accurate dynamic compression method for this purpose.

-Both demos give a realtime visualization of the bucket levels using progress bars.
+Both demos give a realtime visualization of the bucket levels using progress bars, and labels for the formant frequencies.

 The spectrogram images look like: